educaTION

 Cons:

-1. The initial cost is higher
+1. Higher material cost: The initial investment is more expensive

 Lining Materials